-- While building the assurance case at self-integration time - Likely must eliminate or mitigate some hazards - May be able to do this by wrappers, or by monitoring - Aside: the power of monitors - A monitor can be very simple - Can make a claim that it is probably fault-free - Prob. of failure of system is then - prob. of failure of operational component times prob. of imperfection of monitor - o Nb. cannot multiply probs. of failure - See TSE 2012 paper by Littlewood and me - How do these wrappers and monitors get built?
+- While building the assurance case at self-integration time - Likely must eliminate or mitigate some hazards - May be able to do this by wrappers, or by monitoring - Aside: the power of monitors - A monitor can be very simple - Can make a claim that it is probably fault-free - \star This is the claim that verification delivers - Prob. of failure of system is then - prob. of failure of operational component times prob. monitor is fault-free - Nb. cannot multiply probs. of failure - See TSE 2012 paper by Littlewood and me - How do these wrappers and monitors get built?